MDOT lifts traffic restrictions to ease Fourth of July travelAgency: Transportation

 For more information, contact MDOT Grand Region Communications Representative John Richard at 616-262-1565.
 Follow the Grand Region on Twitter at www.twitter.com/MDOT_West.

-- US-131 in Three Rivers, St. Joseph County, has one lane open in each direction with traffic shifts.
+- US-131 in Three Rivers, St. Joseph County, has traffic shifted with one lane open in each direction.
+Arnold Street is closed.
+Broadway Street has a directional detour allowing eastbound traffic only.

 For more information, contact MDOT Southwest Region Communications Representative Nick Schirripa at 269-208-7829.
 Follow the Southwest Region on Twitter at www.twitter.com/MDOT_Southwest.